devdattakulkarni/ModernWebApps/HTTP/README.md

 This Java program demonstrates how to encode a string in Base64 format.
 The string to encode is currently hard coded in the program.
 Decoding functionality is currently not implemented.

+3) TestURLConnection.java:
+This Java program uses URLConnection class to open a connection to remote HTTP server whose URL is passed on the command line.